chung-leong/react-seq/examples/nobel/README.md

 ## The app

-The [example app](./src/App.js) is completely bare bone: just a pair of drop-drops for selecting the category and year:
+The [example app](./src/App.js) is completely bare bone: just a pair of drop-downs for selecting the category and year:

 ```js